IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 ### Summary of Strong Functional Analysis

-A noticeable trend within strong functional analysis of models is that they clearly depict the functional diversity of neural networks trained on the same dataset.
-The metrics provide a more detailed insight into the functional distance between models, which is more grounded than weak functionsl similarity analysis, which are open to more subjective interpretation.
-Additionally, it is interesting to note that while these metrics measure different qualities of functional similarity, they largely agree with general trends of functional analysis, which shows that they provide a more robust perspective of neural network functional diversity.
+A noticeable trend within the strong functional analysis of models is that they clearly depict the functional diversity of neural networks trained on the same dataset.
+The metrics provide a more detailed insight into the functional distance between models, which is more grounded than weak functional similarity analysis, which is open to more subjective interpretation.
+Additionally, while these metrics measure different qualities of functional similarity, they largely agree with general trends of weak functional analysis, which shows that they provide a more robust perspective of neural network functional diversity.
 Moreover, a more transparent understanding of functional diversity can be obtained when combined with visualisations.
-A point of interest that has arisen from the strong functional analysis results is that models in the **DISDO** condition are more functionally similar than models within **SIDDO**, which shines a light on the functional variation derived from different data orders and the impact of  <a href="#data_primacy">**The Data Primacy Effect**</a> .
+A point of interest that has arisen from the strong functional analysis results is that models in the **DISDO** condition are more functionally similar than models within **SIDDO**, which shines a light on the functional variation derived from different data orders and the impact of  <a href="#data_primacy">**The Data Primacy Effect**</a>.

 # Impact of Functional Network Analysis